 Objects as parameters in Visual FoxPro

 A procedure, function or form in Visual FoxPro cannot return more than a single parameter and sometimes this is not enough.
 The traditional solution in earlier versions of the language was to create an array to hold the multiple values and to return that array as the single parameter.
-The introduction of object orientation in Visual FoxPro gives us a more flexible alternative.
+The introduction of object orientation in Visual FoxPro gives us a more flexible alternative and allows this form to return three parameters.

-The form can return these three values as properties of an object so we need a simple class as the basis of this object:
+The form returns these three values as the properties of an object so first we need a simple class as the basis of this object:

 DEFINE CLASS xdaterange AS custom